 - Warm-Up Activity.
 Homework assignment: Students do the Warm-Up Activity.
 This activity explores students' memories and personal experiences shaping their understanding of the topic. - Day 1: Discuss the Warm-Up Activity.
 Show the Five Habits of Historical Thinking PowerPoint presentation (unless you have used it before and/or you do not think it is needed now).
-If you do not use this PowerPoint presentation, give students the "Five Habits of Historical Thinking" handout and discuss it with them.

-Homework assignment: Ask students to read the background essay, "Encountering Ellis Island."

-Day 2: Use the PowerPoint presentation What Happened at Ellis Island?.
+If you do not use this PowerPoint presentation, give students the "Five Habits of Historical Thinking" handout and discuss it with them. - Homework assignment: Ask students to read the background essay "Manifest Destiny: The History of an Idea." - Day 2: Use the PowerPoint presentation Manifest Destiny and Its Critics.
 This introduces the topic for the lesson by applying the Five Habits of Historical Thinking to it.
-Do the two activities embedded in the presentation.

-Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
-The checklist offers a systematic way to handle sources.

-Day 3: Discuss the "Interpreting Primary Sources Checklist" and talk through one primary source document in order to illustrate the meaning of the concepts on the checklist.
-Next, have students complete "Source Analysis" worksheets after studying primary source documents 1, 2, 3, 4, 6, and 8.

-Homework assignment: Students read the two secondary source passages.

-- Day 4: Students do only "Secondary Sources: Activity 2" and discuss it.
-This activity asks them to choose the two primary sources that best back up each secondary source passage. - Follow-Up Activities (optional, at teacher's discretion):

-Do as preferred: the DBQ Essay Assignment and/or the Structured Debate.

-Here are some alternative DBQs tailored to the six primary sources recommended here:

-Using these sources, explain why you do or do not think the Ellis Island system was a reasonable way to deal with immigrants arriving in America.
+Do the two activities embedded in the presentation. - Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
+The checklist offers a systematic way to handle sources. - Day 3: Discuss the "Interpreting Primary Sources Checklist" and talk through one primary source document in order to illustrate the meaning of the concepts on the checklist.
+Next, have students complete "Source Analysis" worksheets after studying primary source documents 1, 2, 3, 5, 7, and 9. - Homework assignment: Students read the two secondary source passages. - Day 4: Students do only "Secondary Sources: Activity 2" and discuss it.
+This activity asks them to choose the two primary sources that best back up each secondary source passage. - Follow-Up Activities (optional, at teacher's discretion): - Do as preferred: the DBQ Essay Assignment and/or the Structured Debate. - Here are some alternative DBQs tailored to the six primary sources recommended here: - "Manifest Destiny was just an excuse by the slave states to expand slavery and shore up their power in American society in general."
+Explain why you do or do not agree with this statement. - "U.S. settlement would have rolled all the way to the Pacific no matter what.
+With or without the ideal of Manifest Destiny, nothing could have stopped the settlers."

-"Immigrants arriving at Ellis Island must have been deeply disappointed by it and by the America they found, compared with the one they had hoped for."
 Explain why you do or do not agree with this statement.